Siphon880gh/devbrain/Extensions, Plug-ins, and Software Suite Development/Chrome Extension (Manifest v3)/___ Learn by Leveling Up - Chrome Extension v3/2 Chrome extension foundational with popup.md

     - Use `setBadgeText` and `setBadgeBackgroundColor` for notifications.

 Refer to [[Action types - Chrome Extension]] on implementation guides.
 We will, however cover all these types at the next tutorial [[3.
-Popup more in-depth - Multipage]]
+Popup more in-depth - Multipage, Tab API]]